-Use this 3 part SimpleSpecs specification template to specify pre-engineered, prefabricated, wood I-joists for floor and roof framing.
+Use this 3 part specification template to specify pre-engineered, prefabricated, wood I-joists for floor and roof framing.

 What is it?

 - These I-joists are designed and manufactured in a controlled factory setting, ensuring precise engineering and consistent quality.

 - The engineering process involves determining the load-bearing capacity and structural integrity of the I-joists based on specific design requirements.

 - They are assembled off-site in the factory, which means they arrive at the construction site ready for installation.